 Much has been said about witch hazel and its benefits for acne-prone skin.
 Read on to find out exactly how witch hazel treats acne.

 Witch Hazel And Acne: How Does It Help?

-One of the causes of acne is a bacteria called Staphylococcus aureus (2).
+One of the causes of infection in acne is due to the presence of bacteria called Staphylococcus aureus (2).
 Research shows that witch hazel (at a 100 mg/ml concentration) can inhibit the growth and activity of this bacteria since it has antibacterial properties.
 It also works well on oily skin, which may be more susceptible to acne, due to its astringent property (3).

 Apart from this, witch hazel may also help repair minor scars that may be caused by acne breakouts.
 Witch hazel has skin-soothing properties that can relieve acne inflammation effectively (9).

 Research also shows that witch hazel can be used to treat acne-prone skin to prevent any further infection (6).
 It is gentle, non-irritating, and non-drying on the skin.
 It cleanses and tones acne-infected and acne-prone skin.
 It tightens the pores and reduces inflammation.
 It also prevents water loss and redness (6).